KaixuanLi-ECNU/kaixuanli-ecnu.github.io/_pages/about.md

 The goal is to provide a structured, continuously updated overview of the fields and to reduce repeated literature collection efforts.
 Contributions, corrections, and suggestions are very welcome.

 # 📝 Selected Publications
-^: co-first author *: corresponding author.
+Notation: * corresponding author, ^ co-first author (as marked in author list).

 - **A Systematic Study on Generating Web Vulnerability Proof-of-Concepts Using Large Language Models**
   - Mengyao Zhao, **Kaixuan Li**^, Lyuye Zhang, Wenjing Dang, Chenggong Ding, Sen Chen, and Zheli Liu